 - Minä kutsun sinut juhliini.
 “I invite you to my parrty.”

 - Pomo lomauttaa meidät.
-“The boss lay us off.”
+“The boss lays us off.”

 - Teidät on valittu meille töihin!
-“You have been chosing to work with us!”
+“You have been chosen to work with us!”

 - Hän näki heidät eläintarhassa.
 “She saw them in the zoo.”